MSE Study at the Institute of applied Information Technology (InIT)

 - Information Security: Software Security, Cyber Attacks and Defense

-- Software Systems: Automatic Software Generation, Automatic Software Development Life Cycle
+- Software Engineering: Automated Software Generation, Automation for the Software Development Life Cycle

 As a Master’s student at our institute, you can benefit from specialized supplementary modules (EVAs) that we have developed specifically for our MSE students.
 These modules allow you to deepen your knowledge in your specialization area: